 - U.S. Department of State Students Abroad website

-- Country Specific Information – Information regarding the location of the U.S. embassy and any consular offices, whether you need a visa, crime and security, health and medical conditions, drug penalties, etc.
+- List of US Embassies and Consulates – Information on the location of the U.S. embassy and any consular offices, whether you need a visa, crime and security, health and medical conditions, drug penalties, etc.

 - U.S. Department of State’s role in a crisis